Join us and Celebrate 30 years of QRM at Our Annual Conference

-Join us on October 17 in Madison, Wisconsin for this year’s international conference to hear industry executives and QRM experts from across the world share case studies on results achieved and tutorials on the application of QRM principles.
+Join us on October 17 in Madison, Wisconsin for this year’s international conference to hear industry executives and QRM experts from across the world share case studies on results achieved and offer advice on the application of QRM principles.
 Learn how others have used QRM to achieve dramatic results, transform their companies, and race ahead of their competition.

 Conference Presentations and Speakers

 Use the tabs below to view the different presentation topics and speakers we will have at our conference.
 Continue to check this website as additional information will be added in the coming weeks!

 How QRM Enabled A Labor-Intensive Industry to Keep Jobs in the USA

 - QRM was applied to a Wire Harness Business Unit on the shop floor and in the office.

 - The primary objective was to be competitive in the wire harness market, but stay in the USA, while providing stable jobs in our local community.